rmrk-team/evm-nestable-multiasset-zksync-workshop/README.md

 6. Adding asset entries for the Song NFTs
 7. Adding assets to the Song NFTs

-As running the script would be waistful in a public network, the script will be designed to be run in the Hardhat's emulated network.
+As running the script would be wasteful in a public network, the script will be designed to be run in the Hardhat's emulated network.
 The user journey script will reside in the `scripts` directory and will be named `user-journey.ts`.

 The empty skeleton of the script will look as follows: